Point guard Divant’e Moffitt has the SPU Falcons flying high with 11-game winning streak

 And happy friends, having not lost in more than two months.

-The Falcons’ first goal is to win the Great Northwest Athletic Conference Championship, then it would be to make a long run in the NCAA Division II tournament.
+The Falcons’ first goal is to win the GNAC championship, then it would be to make a long run in the NCAA Division II tournament.
 Everything seems possible now.

 “The scary thing is we’re getting better every game,” Moffitt said.
-“I know it’s cliché, but with our team it’s true.
+“I know it’s cliché, but with our team it’s true.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.